DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-tooltip.md

 # AppointmentTooltip Plugin Reference

-The `AppointmentTooltip` plugin allows you to display a brief information about an appointment.
+The `AppointmentTooltip` plugin allows you to display information about an appointment in a tooltip.

 ## Import